 Robotics Alley 2014 is now soliciting industry leading speakers!
 We are looking for experts in the following robotics tracks: Agriculture, Healthcare & Medical Device, Manufacturing & Assembly, Transportation, Security & Defense, Retail & Commercial Logistics, Investment, Research & Development, Legal & Business.
 If you are interested in speaking or know an exceptional candidate, place your nomination today!

-Head, Department of Aerospace Engineering and Mechanics and Co-Director, Control Science and Dynamical Systems, University of Minnesota
+Professor Aerospace Engineering & Mechanics and Control Science & Dynamical Systems Center, University of Minnesota

 President, PaR Systems, Life Science & Process Automation

 Mr. Bartlett joined PaR Systems in 2012 as part of the acquisition of OakRiver Technology.
 He currently serves as the President of the Life Science and Process Automation business.
 Prior to joining PaR, Mr. Bartlett served as the Vice President of Sales at OakRiver Technology.
 Mr. Bartlett came to OakRiver from Kodak, where he served as Director of Business Operations for the medical imaging business.
 Prior to Kodak, Mr. Bartlett held positions in Account Management and Engineering at Imation and 3M Company.